collinjensen/collinjensen/README.md

 ### Hello, there.👋🙂
 ---
-You're looking at a relatively new Data Scientist who attended Lambda School.😎
+You're looking at a Data Scientist who attended Lambda School.😎 collinjensen.com

 - 🔭 I’m currently working on ...
-Boys & Girls Club
+Film and space projects
 - 🌱 I’m currently learning ...
 Machine Learning
 - 👯 I’m looking to collaborate on ...
 Something YOU find interesting
 - 💬 Ask me about ...
 Anything